Walls of Madrid: Walls del Arrabal

 The Walls del Arrabal (walls of the suburb) were the third set of walls, an expansion of the Christian Walls, built around Madrid, by now the capital of Spain.
 There are no remaining traces of the walls, leaving some question as to their extent and the period of their construction.
 It is possible that the walls were built as early as the 12th century, however they were most likely constructed around 1438.
 The walls may have been intended to protect the population against the plagues that ravaged Spain at the time.
 The walls integrated the suburbs with the city and prevented entry of the infected.

 After the construction of the Medieval Walls, the city continued to grow eastward, with the population increasing from 5,000 to 12,000 inhabitants from the mid-15th to early 16th century.
 The suburbs, or arrabales, took their names from convents, hermitages and churches constructed outside the Muslim Walls in the 12th century.
 The first of these, known from 1126, was the Arrabal of Saint Martin corresponding to the Convent of San Martín, followed by that of San Ginés by the Church of San Ginés de Arlés.

 The walls started from the gate Puerta Cerrada.
 They surrounded Calle Concepción Jerónima, Conde de Romanones, Plaza de Jacinto Benavente, Calle Carretas, Plaza de la Puerta del Sol, Calle Preciados or Carmen, Plaza de Santo Domingo, Cuesta de Santo Domingo and Plaza de Isabel II.
 Later, around 1520, the southern part of the wall was extended to enclose more of the city, starting from the Puerta de Moros, following the present streets San Millán, Duque de Alba, Plaza de Tirso de Molina, and Calle Conde Romanones, and continuing with the original course of the mid-15th century.

 Walls of Philip II

 The Walls of Philip II were constructed by Philip II, in 1566, for fiscal and sanitary control.
-The walls covered an area approximately 125 hectare in area.
+The walls enclosed an area approximately 125 hectare in area.

 The walls started from the end of the Christian Walls to the current Calle Segovia, and continued through the streets of las Aguas, Águila, Calatrava, Santa Ana, Juanelo, Cabeza, Magdalena, between the Plaza de Matute y the Calle León, by the streets Echegaray, Cedaceros, Arlabán, Virgen de los Peligros, Aduana, Montera, Gran Vía, joining to the Walls del Arrabal in the Plaza del Callao.

 Remains of these walls are found in Calle de Bailén next to the extension of the Palacio del Senado.